secnonsense/tubesearch/README.md

 Create an API key at https://console.developers.google.com/apis

-Then add it to a file in your home directory ($HOME) called .google_key.
+Then add it to a file in your home directory ($HOME) named .google_key.

 Arguments: